EcemNazGorusuk/LetgoUITestAutomation/README.md

 </ul>

 <h3 id="description">Project Description</h3>
 <p>This project is crafted to thoroughly test the functionalities of the <a href="https://www.letgo.com/">letgo.com</a> website.
 Using JUnit and Selenium, functional tests and user scenarios are meticulously executed.
 Detailed test reports are produced with the help of Allure Report.
-As an assignment for Techcareer, this project is under the careful supervision of Can Şeker.</p>
+As an assignment for Techcareer, this project is under the careful supervision of Can Şeker and has been successfully completed.</p>

 <h3 id="configuration">Project Configuration</h3>
 <h4>Requirements</h4>